SaturnFramework/Saturn/docs/content/explanations/overview.md

 #### [Dapper](https://github.com/StackExchange/Dapper)

-A simple, focused on performance object mapper for .Net that you can add in to your project and will extend your `IDbConnection` interface.
+A simple, focused on performance, object mapper for .Net that you can add to your project and will extend your `IDbConnection` interface.

 #### [Simple.Migrations](https://github.com/canton7/Simple.Migrations)